reip-project/reip-pipelines/FSM.md

         # change the state
         self.value = value
+        # check if the potential has been satisfied
         if self.potential and bool(value) * 2 - 1 == self.potential:
             self.potential = 0